dnewcome/richie/readme.md

  * There is no way to randomly access a text selection using a touch gesture.

 # Future work

+The current design manipulates the browser's DOM directly.
+I'm toying with the thought of using a back buffer instead, and decoupling the data from the DOM entirely.
+This represents another layer of design complexity, so I think I'm going to pursue the simpler direct-DOM approach until it becomes apparent that managing the DOM on different devices will indeed become too unwieldy.

+Most of the near term work will be focused on testing and fixing quirks with the existing code.
+Features such as clicking to select are basically broken right now.
+Copy and paste does not exist at all yet.

 # License
 Richie is provided under the MIT free software license.
 See LICENSE file for